Assisted migration: USA Endangered Species Act

+Implementation

 A number of scholarly reports have documented natural poleward range shifts of mobile species — notably, butterflies and birds, during the past several decades of global warming.
 This is especially the case in the United Kingdom, where natural history observations are reputable and reach back several centuries.
 It has also been documented that plants are being sold in nurseries in Europe far north of their historically native ranges, and with apparent success in the colder habitats.
 Evidence of such "inadvertent assisted migration", owing to the horticultural trade, has also been documented for plants in the United States.

+In the North American context, assisted migration is most often discussed in the context of the relocalization of the continent's forests.
+In the late 2000s and early 2010s, the Canadian provinces of Alberta and British Columbia modified their tree reseeding guidelines to account for the northward movement of forest's optimal ranges.
+British Columbia even gave the green light for the relocation of a single species, the Western Larch, 1000 km northward.

 In the series below of actual and prospective assisted migration projects, all but one (Florida torreya tree) are being advocated and implemented by professional scientists, and usually with oversight by governmental endangered species programs.
 Taxonomic significance in successfully translocating plant and animal species range from (a) maintaining the genetics of an isolated population (American pika), to (b) preventing extinction of a subspecies (Quino checkerspot butterfly), to (c) preventing the extinction of a species (Florida torreya tree), and to (d) preventing extinction of a genus (Western swamp tortoise).